SFDO-Tooling/CumulusCI/docs/robot_new.rst

 Acceptance Testing with Robot Framework
 =======================================

-In addition to building packages, CumulusCI also provides the ability to create and run automated acceptance tests with `Robot Framework <http://robotframework.org>`_.
-This documentation shows how Robot Framework is integrated with CumulusCI, which makes it easy to write automated acceptance tests that interact with a Salesforce org.
+CumulusCI can help automate another important aspect of building packages: acceptance testing.
+It's the process of testing an application from the user's perspective as the final proof that the product meets its requirements.While there are plenty of testing tools, we're partial to Robot Framework, an acceptance testing framework that you can use with and within CumulusCI to create and run automated acceptance tests for your Salesforce projects.

-Robot Framework (or "Robot") is a keyword-driven acceptance testing framework. *Keyword-driven* means that test cases are made up of high-level keywords that let users write acceptance tests in an intuitive, human-readable language (``Open test browser``, ``Delete records and close browser``) rather than in a programming language. *Acceptance testing* refers to the process of testing an application from the user's perspective as the final proof that the product meets its requirements.
+Robot Framework (or just Robot) is a keyword-driven acceptance testing framework. *Keyword-driven* means that users can write test cases in an intuitive, human-readable language made up of high-level, reusable keywords (``Open test browser``, ``Delete records and close browser``) rather than in a programming language.

-For example, here's a basic Robot test case to create a new ``Contact`` record.
+For example, in this basic Robot test case that creates a new ``Contact`` record, you can see how straightforward the keyword syntax is.
+Practically anyone can understand ``Salesforce Insert``, ``Salesforce Get``, and ``Should be equal``, even if someone is brand new to test automation.

 .. code-block:: robotframework